1707 L Street, N.W., Suite 500

 202.293.6841 (t) 202.293.6842 (f)

-Mr. Frankel is a skilled litigator who works with government contractors and other companies to develop creative solutions to regulatory problems.
-Mr. Frankel has won numerous bid protests and high-profile appeals in federal and state court and before the Government Accountability Office.
-He has a particular talent for translating complicated engineering and economic concepts into arguments that lay audiences can understand.
+Jonathan Frankel is a skilled litigator who works with government contractors and other companies to develop creative solutions to regulatory problems.
+Mr. Frankel has won numerous bid protests and high-profile appeals in federal court and before the Government Accountability Office.
+He has a particular talent for translating complicated engineering and economic concepts into arguments that judges can understand.

 Government Contract Litigation

 Mr. Frankel successfully protested the Department of Homeland Security’s award of a $450 million financial systems modernization contract.
 (Global Computer Enterprises, Inc., GAO B-404597)

 Mr. Frankel defended Northrop Grumman’s award of a $220 million Defense Information Systems Agency contract for satellite communications services against a bid protest in the U.S. Court of Federal Claims.
 (MVS USA, Inc. v.
 United States)

 Mr. Frankel defended the Army’s award of a large airborne radar development contract to Northrop Grumman against a protest by the dominant provider of those systems.
 The case was highly technical and involved expert testimony on RF engineering and advanced radar design.
 (Raytheon Space & Airborne Systems, GAO B-411631)

 Mr. Frankel brought a successful challenge on behalf of a small business to the Pension Benefit Guaranty Corporation’s award of an IT services contract to a competitor.
 He persuaded the agency to take corrective action, reducing the client’s overall litigation costs, and to reimburse the client for fees it had already incurred.
 (Battle Resource Management, Inc., GAO B-413971).